johnjasa/dt-qp-py-project/README.md

  - First you will need [GCC](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/),
  - Cmake requires GCC and [openSSL](https://www.openssl.org/) to intall
  - After installing GCC and cmake, use the directions in [osqp-python](https://osqp.org/docs/get_started/python.html) guide to install osqp

+## Installation instructions for pyoptsparse
+### Linux installation
+- Currently pyoptsparse has support only in linux
+- Follow the installation instructions in [pyoptsparse installation page](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/install.html)
+- Building pyoptsparse through conda is straightforward, and I used that method to build pyoptsparse